KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 class KeyboardViewController: KeyboardInputViewController {}
 ```

-The controller will however call ``KeyboardInputViewController/viewWillSetupKeyboard()`` when the keyboard should be created.
-You can override this function and use `setup(with:)` to use any `SwiftUI` view, for instance:
+The controller will call ``KeyboardInputViewController/viewWillSetupKeyboard()`` whenever the keyboard should be created or updated.
+You can override this function to use any custom view in your keyboard extension:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {